-- Parents will be informed that pupils will be provided with supervised Internet access. - Parents and pupils will be asked to read and sign a user agreement when their child first joins the school. - Pupils will not be issued individual email accounts; e-mailing will take place in a simulated environment, or through a teacher controlled, monitored email system using a generic email address through the SWGFL scheme of work. - Staff laptops have an extra layer of rights so that YouTube or QuietTube can be accessed on their laptops.
-This is managed through our filtering systems and server permissions by the IT technician.
+- Parents will be informed that pupils will be provided with supervised Internet access. - Parents and pupils will be asked to read and sign a user agreement. - Pupils will not be issued individual email accounts; e-mailing will take place in a simulated environment, or through a teacher controlled, monitored email system using a generic email address (EPALS).